Code-Institute-Submissions/Battleships-3/README.md

 I tested the project throughout the coding process by making the terminal print the computers guesses out to the terminal to allow my to guess the correct or incorrect positions while checking that he code worked.

-I passed the code through the PEP8 validator where the only faults found were due to text decoration used for the terminal statement output.

 ![](images/PEP8_check.JPG)